edf-re/gsp_solaris_PRD/README.md

 ### Value Stream Mapping
 ![Current Costing Process](https://raw.githubusercontent.com/edf-re/gsp_solaris_PRD/main/Visuals/ValueStreamMapping.png?token=ADPV3PDIY6K5LWQ3W66R3QTBBFLPI)

-### Happiness
-- Goal: For users (developers and originators) to feel like the platform is giving them a reliable answer, faster.
-- Signals: A satisfaction rating from a survey.
-- Metrics: Net Promoter Score, satisfaction, can you live without the product?

-### Engagement
-- Goal: Maximize the number of project configurations considered by a developer.
-- Signals: Number of configurations generated for a project.
-- Metrics: Count of `analysis_ids`, average count per project, rate at which new projects are created.

-### Adoption
-- Goal: For all of development to use the platform for solar project development.
-- Signals: Number of developers and originators within GSP activly using the platform on a daily basis.
-- Metrics: Percent of Development and Origination as daily active users.

-### Retention
-- Goal: For GSP development users to rely on the product for thier daily work.
-- Signals: Number of repeat users within GSP Development.
-- Metrics: Repeat users, daily users, amount of time between user sessions.

-### Task Success
-- Goal: For users to get an accurate predicted revenue stream.
-- Signals: The number of successful analyses performed on a project.
-- Metrics: Analysis count, analyses per week per project.

 ## Release Plan
 - Q2 2021 - BoP Modeling ([Computron](computron.edfr.com))
 - Q3 2021 - Proforma